space-ros/docs/source/Tutorials/First-Time-Building.rst

 Space ROS, like ROS 2, is composed of a number of independent software projects each maintained in its own repositories.
 The ROS community has a number of tools to help organize and improve working with multiple repositories.
 Earthly is an automation tool where each target is run in a dedicated container with the ability to share artifacts between targets and the local host.
-The Space ROS project primarily uses earthly to create automation that runs consistently in local development, and in hosted infrastructure such as GitHub Actions.
+The Space ROS project primarily uses Earthly to create automation that runs consistently in local development, and in hosted infrastructure such as GitHub Actions.

 Trade-offs
 ^^^^^^^^^^

 Earthly does not modify your host system outside of running containers and the local workspace directory.
-This has the advantage of setting up relatively quickly but it also means that working within earthly will not make setting up a standard ROS 2 development setup any easier.
+This has the advantage of setting up relatively quickly but it also means that working within Earthly will not make setting up a standard ROS 2 development setup any easier.

 If you are new to building ROS, this tutorial is a good place to start in order to allow you to get up and running quickly.
 If you are familiar with the ROS development workflow and building ROS 2 from source, it is recommended that you follow the ROS 2 development instructions using the Space ROS repos file rather than this guide.